How To Select & Design Retail Lighting in 6 Steps

 Light Coverage

-To ensure that your plan will look great in real life, you will want to go back to your total lumens as this will help you understand your overall light coverage.
+To ensure that your retail lighting plan will look great in real life, you will want to go back to your total lumens as this will help you understand your overall light coverage.
 The Lighting Research Center recommends that retail stores aim for an ambient light measurement of 1.5 to 2.5 lumens per cubic foot.

 To get this, you first need to calculate the cubic area of your retail space, using this formula: Width x Length x Height of your sales floor = Total Cubic Area.
 Then, multiply that total by 1.5–2.5 to get an estimate of appropriate lumens for the space.